wilsonmar/VisualStudio/AzureCosting.md

 This mark-down text file analyzes the likely cost of using Microsoft's Azure cloud.

-Here we gather facts based on actual usage rather than estimates.
+Here we gather facts based on **actual usage** rather than estimates and conjecture.

-This is done by conducting performance tests which imposes sample (but artificial) loads on servers within Azure using both Visual Studio Online and other approaches such as LoadRunner.
+Facts are gathered by conducting performance test runs which imposes sample (but artificial) loads on servers within Azure using both Visual Studio Online and other approaches such as LoadRunner.

-This assumes that the reader is familiar with
-Azure cloud computing (why DevTest, etc.) as taught in [this free Udemy course](https://www.udemy.com/introduction-to-cloud-computing-and-microsoft-azure/#/).
+This technical tutorial assumes that the reader is familiar with Azure cloud computing (why DevTest, etc.) as taught in [this free Udemy course](https://www.udemy.com/introduction-to-cloud-computing-and-microsoft-azure/#/).